alexapostolu/night/README.md

 # Night

-Night is an static, bytecode interpreted language with strong management on types and memory.
+Night is a static, bytecode interpreted language with strong management on types and memory.

 ---